tahmid-haque/hexagon-security/README.md

             protections are instituted at the container level including HTTPS-only access, and minimal port exposure.
 -   **Extension**
     -   The Chrome extention is developed in `React` with `TypeScript`, `HTML` and `CSS`.
-A `React-TypeScript` template was used to bootstrap the project.
+A `React-TypeScript-Extension` template was used to bootstrap the project.
 The extension runs separately to the other components but relies on the frontend to sign in (via message passing), reusable servicees, and the backend for data.
     -   Libraries
         -   `mui` for component building
         -   `fontsouce` for fonts
+        -   `generate-password` for secure password generation
         -   `react-password-strength-bar` for measuring password strength
     -   No third party APIs were used
     -   Security